jordansissel/fpm/docs/intro.rst

 What is FPM?
 ===================

-fpm is a tool designed to help you build packages.
+fpm is a command-line program designed to help you build packages.

 Building a package might look something like this: